unihackhq/handbook/docs/judging/submission.md

 In addition to details about your project and how you built it, you must also provide the following:

-- A list of all third-party material and APIs (for example, if you used Bootstrap and Uber's API).
+- A list of all third-party material and APIs, including anything that was purchased.
-- A link to your repository
+- A link to your repository (as per [Rule 3](../basic-rules.md#rule-3))
 - Images and/or screenshots of your project

 If you have created a web app, you are free to submit a link to a live working